 George Tourlakis, Lectures in Logic and Set Theory, Volume 2: Set Theory, Cambridge University Press (2003). (section III.8)

 ‘Two equivalent multiplicities either are both “sets” or are both inconsistent’, letter to Dedekind from 28th July 1899 (Cantor 1932, p.444).
-This is suggested as an early formulation of the axiom of replacement by van Heijenoort (1967, p.113). ↩
+This is suggested as an early formulation of the axiom of replacement by van Heijenoort (1967, p.113).
+A categorical formalization of Cantor’s idea as an extension for ETCS is given in McLarty (2004). ↩

 The term ‘replacement’, or ‘Ersetzungsaxiom’ in German, is apparently due to Fraenkel (1922) and was intended as a provisory terminology until the final formalization of Zermelo’s notion of a ‘definite property’ which was identified with a first-order formula in the language of set theory by Skolem in the same year (and independently earlier by H. Weyl). ↩